 With masses of golden yellow flowers, Acacia boormanii is a versatile shrub.
 It grows well in poor soils and makes a good small screening tree.

-With flowers that last for well over a month, it adds colour to the garden in winter months.
+Flowers that last well over a month add colour to the garden in winter months.

-In a sunny position and a well drained soil this is an easy care plant.
-It will grow in a little shade, however flowering is best in full sun.
+In a sunny position and well-drained soil, this is an easy-care plant.
+It will grow in a little shade; however, flowering is best in full sun.

 - Dig the soil over well to twice the diameter of the container.